glamboyosa/ionic-test/README.md

 npm install
 ```

-The SDK is currently on the npm registry as `glamboytest` (for testing purposes)
+The plugin is currently on the npm registry as `@tru_id/tru-plugin-ionic-capacitor`.

 The next step is to sync the project for Android.
 In the terminal, run: